covid-19-impact-lab/sid/docs/source/contact_models.rst

 ``"model"``
 ^^^^^^^^^^^

-Either the name of a function defined in ``sid.contact_models`` or a function that takes states, params and period as arguments and returns a series of contacts that has the same index as states.
+A function that takes states, params and period as arguments and returns a series that has the same index as states.
+The values of the Series are numbers of contacts.
 An example is:

 .. code-block:: python

-    def some_contact_model(states, params, period):
+    def meet_two_people(states, params, period):
-        # calculate a pd.Series with contacts for each row in the states DataFrame
-        return series
+        return pd.Series(index=states.index, data=2)

 The function can depend on period in order to implement policies.
+The values can be floating point numbers.
+In that case they will be automatically rounded to integers in a way that preserves the total number of contacts.

 Combining Contact Models